 Figure 1 illustrates the low flexural modulus of brain tissue at large scales.
 It is well visible that brain tissue, which is statically deformed by gravity, cannot hold its own weight.
-The simulations overlaid with brain MRI indicate a bending shear modulus on the order of 100 Pa.
+The simulations superimposed on the brain MRI indicate a bending shear modulus in the order of 133±29 Pa.
 Measurement of a similar mechanical response, but in vivo, requires MRE to be combined with ultra-low vibration frequencies - far below the standard range of excitation frequencies.
 To determine the limits of large-scale wavelength analysis, numerical simulations are presented in the following.